 We recognise that not all pupils who are registered for Free School Meals or who are Looked After children are disadvantaged.

 Funding is allocated following analysis to identify priority areas.
-The report below shows how we spent the funding of £18,980 which we received in 2019/20.
+The attached pdf report below shows how we spent the funding of £23,076 which we received in the financial year 2020/21.
 A Pupil Premium Strategy document is under review to evidence this.

-In 2020/2021, schools receive £1,345 for Free School Meals pupils in Reception to Y6 and £2,345 for any pupil identified as a Looked After Child in the January census.
+In the financial year 2021/2022, schools receive £1,345 for Free School Meals pupils in Reception to Y6 and £2,345 for any pupil identified as a Looked After Child in the January census.
 Looked after children are those children who have been adopted, subject to a special guardianship order, a child arrangements order (previously known as a residence order) or who has been in local-authority care for 1 day or more.

 |ATA SEN||£1345||To 'top up' the funding to support a child with additional needs.|

 |Y6 Booster||£2684||To employ a GTA to deliver 1 hour per day booster sessions to Year 6 children on a 1:1 or small group pacey session|

 |Pastoral Support Worker||£6056||To employ a Pastoral Support Worker to help support families with social, emotional and mental health needs, thereby positively impacting on the pupil's health and wellbeing and progress in school.|

 |SENCO||£1027||To help fund the skills of a federation SENCO to ensure: the provision in each class is matched to children with additional needs; there is support for families with SEN children; SEN paperwork is completed and submitted in a timely manner; assessment of SEN children is supported.|

 |Breakfast Club & milk||£1010||To offer free Breakfast Club and milk to pupil premium children should they request it.|